Two men involved in fatal shooting of Ahmaud Arbery face murder charges, GBI says

 In the video, three shots can be heard before Arbery is seen stumbling and falling to the ground.

-Arbery family attorney S. Lee Merritt says that the McMichaels, who are white, saw a black man jogging through their neighborhood, assumed the worst and tracked him down and killed him.
+Arbery family attorney S. Lee Merritt has said that the McMichaels saw a black man jogging through their neighborhood, assumed the worst and tracked him down and killed him.

 CNN's attempts to reach Travis McMichael this week have been unsuccessful.
 Gregory McMichael has declined to comment because he's under investigation.